 The US Marines flew a few H-21As and an H-21B for evaluations, but never adopted the Shawnee for service.
 The French Army obtained a total of 98 H-21Cs, while the French Navy obtained 10; Canada obtained six, while the West German Army bought 32.
 The French machines saw service in the Algerian War, with some of them armed with pintle-mounted machine guns for defense.

-* Frank Piasecki was an energetic entrepreneur but not a very good manager, tending to emphasize enthusiasm over process, and inclined to sweatshop labor practices.
+* Frank Piasecki was an energetic entrepreneur but not a very good manager, tending to emphasize enthusiasm over process, and inclined to sweatshop labor practices -- he worked all the time, why shouldn't everyone else?
 In May 1955, due to a disagreement with the board of directors, he was forced to leave the company, and in March 1956, Piasecki Helicopters became the "Vertol (Vertical Take-Off & Landing)" company.
 The H-21A/B was given the new company designation of "Vertol 42", while the H-21C became the "Vertol 43".

 The company developed a refinement of the H-21 design with the designation of "Vertol 44", which featured all-metal rotor blades and automatic stabilization equipment.
-Nine Vertol 44s were bought by the Swedish Navy as "HKP-1s", while the Japanese ground self-defense forces bought two, and the Canadians bought three.
+Nine Vertol 44s were bought by the Swedish Navy as "HKP-1s", while the Japanese Ground Self-Defense Force bought two, and the Canadians bought three.

 Two H-21Cs were fitted with General Electric T58 turboshafts, being designated as "Model 71 / H-21D", while two others were fitted with Avco Lycoming T53s -- the T53-powered version leading to the next-generation "Vertol 107", which incorporated design lessons obtained by Piasecki techs working with French forces in Algeria.
 The Vertol 107 would go into production as the "Sea Knight" after Vertol had been absorbed into Boeing in 1960.
 A scaled-up version of the Vertol 107, the "Vertol 114", would become the legendary "Chinook".